 Academic Integrity Procedure

 Kirkwood students are responsible for authenticating all work in a course.
 This includes but is not limited to quizzes, exams, presentations, papers, journals, and projects.
-If asked, the student must be able to produce proof establishing that the work he or she submits is original and created by the student.
+If asked, the student must be able to produce proof establishing that the work they submit is original and created by the student.
 For this reason, it is recommended that students engage in a verifiable working process on assignments and conduct themselves during class in a manner that does not lead to the suspicion of academic dishonesty.

 Students should keep copies of all drafts of original work, make photocopies of research materials, write summaries of research materials, retain Writing Center receipts, keep logs or journals of work on assignments and papers, and save drafts or versions of assignments under individual file names on personal computer or cloud storage devices.

-All writing that is taken from secondary sources (including those on the Internet) must have proper attribution and citation as outlined in course requirements and syllabi.
+All writing that is taken from secondary sources (including those on the Internet) must have proper attribution and citation as outlined in course requirements and syllabus.

-If the instructor suspects academic dishonesty and asks the student to authenticate his or her work, the inability to authenticate the work is grounds for opening an investigation of academic dishonesty.
-In the event that an instructor or administrator communicates to the student a suspicion of academic dishonesty, the burden of proof rests on the student to establish that he or she was responsible for the creation of his or her own work.
+If the instructor suspects academic dishonesty and asks the student to authenticate their work, the inability to authenticate the work is grounds for opening an investigation of academic dishonesty.
+In the event that an instructor or administrator communicates to the student a suspicion of academic dishonesty, the burden of proof rests on the student to establish that they were responsible for the creation of his or her own work.

 In addition to requiring that students authenticate their work, Kirkwood faculty or their designees may employ various other means of ascertaining authenticity – such as engaging in Internet searches, creating quizzes based on student work, or requiring students to explain their work or process orally.